fbpx

 Guitar

 Kevin was born and raised in Newark, Delaware.
 With encouraging parents who are fans of Motown, Soul, and Rock & Roll, he caught the music bug early.
 He started playing guitar as a child, and began studying seriously as an early teen.
-In high school he participated heavily in the school’s performing arts
+In high school he participated heavily in the school’s performing arts department, while also studying music theory privately with his choir director.
+He then went on to major in classical guitar at the University of Delaware.
+While there he also studied jazz and folk guitar, and taught guitar lessons at the school’s Community Music Program and at a private music studio in Elkton, MD.

 Kevin first came to Eugene in 2007 on a trip with a college friend, and fell in love with Oregon immediately.
 He moved here soon after, and shortly after that met the renowned guitar maker Ralph Novak of Novax Guitars.
 He began working for Novax, and with Ralph’s guidance learned the craft of guitar making.
 Since then he has built dozens of guitars for the company, as well as a few personal builds and countless repairs and setups for customers throughout the region.
-All the while, he has performed as a
+All the while, he has performed as a founding member of three different bands, and has toured up and down the west coast.

 Kevin lives in South Eugene with his partner Carrie, and their two adopted cats, Zuul and Ash.
 Together they enjoy running, hiking, camping, skiing, and long road trips (the cats usually stay at home).
-Kevin and Carrie play music together, and also enjoy acting in independent films with their local filmmaker
+Kevin and Carrie play music together, and also enjoy acting in independent films with their local filmmaker friends.

 Bradley Perry